top of page

 1 cup heavy cream

-Mix the paneer, chili powder, cumin powder, chaat masala, cream and salt.
-You should have a sticky paste like mix.
-Taste and adjust salt and spices as determined by your palate.
+Mix the paneer, chilli powder, cumin powder, chaat masala, cream, and salt.
+You should have a sticky paste-like mix.
+Taste and adjust the salt and spices as your palate determines.

 Make 16 portions of the mix.
 Gently open the dates and stuff with the mix.
 Set aside till ready to bake.
 If prepping ahead of time, wrap the plate in cling wrap and store in the fridge.